GregFagan38/Tableau-StoryBoard-Arsenal-Insights/README.md

 - **Predictive Modeling**: Used historical data to forecast potential performance for the upcoming 2024 season.

 ## Contact
-For inquiries or further details, please contact Gregory Fagan at [gregory-fagan@uiowa.edu].
+For inquiries or further details, please contact me at [gregory-fagan@uiowa.edu].